The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/stream_class.md

 The release info includes the start date, end date and a boolean to describe whether this is the first release.

 The start date is set to the start date of the telescope if it is the first release.
-If it is a later release, the start date is set to to the end date of the previous run plus 1 day, because the end date of the previous run is processed in that run.
+If it is a later release, the start date is set to the end date of the previous run plus 1 day, because the end date of the previous run is already processed in that run.

 The end date is set to the current daytime minus 1 day, because some data might not be available on the same day of the release.